reqnroll/Reqnroll/docs/Bindings/Step-Argument-Conversions.md

 ## Standard Conversion

-A standard conversion is performed by SpecFlow in the following cases:
+A standard conversion is performed by Reqnroll in the following cases:

 * The argument can be converted to the parameter type using `Convert.ChangeType()`
 * The parameter type is an `enum` type and the (string) argument is an enum value